thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getrawtransaction.md

 - n: "<br>`instantlock`"
   t: "bool"
   p: "Required<br>(exactly 1)"
-  d: "If set to `true`, this transaction is locked"
+  d: "If set to `true`, this transaction is locked (by InstantSend or a ChainLock)"

 - n: "→<br>`instantlock_internal`"
   t: "bool"
   p: "Required<br>(exactly 1)"
-  d: "If set to `true`, this transaction is internally locked"
+  d: "If set to `true`, this transaction has an InstantSend lock"

 - n: "<br>`chainlock`"
   t: "bool"